vmware/vic-product/docs/user_doc/vic_vsphere_admin/public_network.md

 This example `vic-machine create` command deploys a VCH that

-- Directs public network traffic to an existing port group named `vch1-public`.
+- Directs public network traffic to an existing port group named `vic-public`.
 - Sets two DNS servers.
 - Sets a static IP address and gateway for the VCH endpoint VM on the public network.
 - Does not specify either of the `--management-network` or `--client-network` options.
-Consequently, management and client traffic also routes over `vch1-public` because those networks default to the public network setting if they are not set.
+Consequently, management and client traffic also routes over `vic-public` because those networks default to the public network setting if they are not set.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1
 --compute-resource cluster1
 --image-store datastore1
 --bridge-network vch1-bridge
---public-network vch1-public
+--public-network vic-public
 --public-network-ip 192.168.1.10/24
 --public-network-gateway 192.168.1.1
 --dns-server 192.168.10.10